DoTheEvo/veeam-prometheus-grafana/README.md

 There are several types of jobs in VBR

-* Virtual Machine backup - Hyper-V / Vmware
+* Virtual Machine backup - Hyper-V / VMware
 * File Backup - for network shares
 * Agent Backup - for physical windows machine
   * Managed by a server (agent still does the work)